estuary/flow/site/docs/reference/Connectors/capture-connectors/hubspot.md

 ## Prerequisites

-There are two ways to authenticate with Hubspot when capturing data: using OAuth2, and manually, with a private app access token.
+There are two ways to authenticate with HubSpot when capturing data: using OAuth2, and manually, with a private app access token.
 Their prerequisites differ.

 OAuth is recommended for simplicity in the Flow web app;
 the access token method is the only supported method using the command line.

-### Using OAuth2 to authenticate with Hubspot in the Flow web app
+### Using OAuth2 to authenticate with HubSpot in the Flow web app

-* A Hubspot account
+* A HubSpot account

 ### Configuring the connector specification manually

-* A Hubspot account
+* A HubSpot account

-* The access token for an appropriately configured [private app](https://developers.hubspot.com/docs/api/private-apps) on the Hubspot account.
+* The access token for an appropriately configured [private app](https://developers.hubspot.com/docs/api/private-apps) on the HubSpot account.

 #### Setup

-To create a private app in Hubspot and generate its access token, do the following.
+To create a private app in HubSpot and generate its access token, do the following.

-1. Ensure that your Hubspot user account has [super admin](https://knowledge.hubspot.com/settings/hubspot-user-permissions-guide#super-admin) privileges.
+1. Ensure that your HubSpot user account has [super admin](https://knowledge.hubspot.com/settings/hubspot-user-permissions-guide#super-admin) privileges.

-2. In Hubspot, create a [new private app](https://developers.hubspot.com/docs/api/private-apps#create-a-private-app).
+2. In HubSpot, create a [new private app](https://developers.hubspot.com/docs/api/private-apps#create-a-private-app).

    1. Name the app "Estuary Flow," or choose another name that is memorable to you.